molee1905/eslint-zh/docs/rules/index.md

 * [no-class-assign](no-class-assign) - disallow modifying variables of class declarations (recommended)
 * [no-class-assign](no-class-assign) - 不允许修改类声明的变量 (recommended)
 * [no-confusing-arrow](no-confusing-arrow) - disallow arrow functions where they could be confused with comparisons
+* [no-confusing-arrow](no-confusing-arrow) - disallow arrow functions where they could be confused with comparisons
 * [no-const-assign](no-const-assign) - disallow modifying variables that are declared using `const` (recommended)
 * [no-const-assign](no-const-assign) - 不允许改变用`const`声明的变量 (recommended)
 * [no-dupe-class-members](no-dupe-class-members) - disallow duplicate name in class members (recommended)